sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 4: Working with Pivot Tables v2/Fundamentals 4: Working with Pivot Tables.md

 Add `Date` to the `PIVOT COLUMNS` section in the element panel.

-Sigma warns us that there more than 1,000 columns and we need to filter to reduce the number.
-This makes sense as the `Day` column needs to be a period of time like month, quarter or year.
+Sigma warns us that there more than 1,000 columns; we need to filter to reduce the number.
+This makes sense as we are currently using the `Day of Date` column.
+This needs to be a period of time like month, quarter or year.

 <img src="assets/pivot2_5.png" width="800"/>